 Whiplash has some causes similar to Brachial Plexus, and some symptoms can be similar too.
 A person with whiplash, however, may also experience headaches, lower back pain, dizziness, tinnitus, and other symptoms.

 Whiplash treatments are often simplistic.
 They include ice packs, painkillers and home or outpatient treatments and physical therapy.
 In a month, symptoms will often disappear.

 5. Nerve pinched

 A pinched nerve in the neck is very much like a brachial plexus injury.
-A pinched nerve can, however, also be caused by overweight.
-The pain can disappear in few days if the condition is not that serious.
+A pinched nerve can, however, also be caused by being overweight.
+The pain can disappear in a few days if the condition is not serious.
 In some ways, they can also be cured by implementing some home remedies too.

-Neck pain is usually not serious, it can sometimes indicate a major problem
+Neck pain is usually not serious; it can sometimes indicate a major problem

 A patient should therefore contact our office if any of the following are true:

 The neck pain has lasted several days with no signs of getting better

 The pain is accompanied by numbness, tingling, weakness, or headache